Vintage Trims.com buys Trimtex Inventory June 26 2019

 As the textile industry left central Pennsylvania for the southern United States then overseas the way trims were sold changed forever.
 In the past the cards or rolls would be sold in retail dime stores and fabric shoppes across the USA by the yard.
 Shoppers would cut off the yardage they needed and stores would stock hundreds of styles.
 Today, with trims being made in low labor country, trims are sold in small yardage rolls at big-box retailers.
 Many trims are packaged in one yard or two yard increments to get to the selling price point the big retailers need.
 They frequently only sell the best selling trims which make the more unusual trims harder to find.

-Vintage Trims.com based in Fergus Falls, Minnesota built it's business on finding warehouses of original fabric trims made in the 1950s and later that used higher quality materials not found today.
-They stock thousands of unusual and hard to find trims.
-In fact one grouping of trims from Trimtex was found marked with the dates of manufacture on them from the period 1957 to 1968 and we offer them by the date made.
+Vintage Trims.com based in Fergus Falls, Minnesota has built its business on finding warehouses of original fabric trims made in the 1950s and later that used higher quality materials not found today.
+We stock thousands of unusual and hard to find trims.
+In fact one grouping of trims from Trimtex was found marked with the dates of manufacture on them from the period 1957 to 1968, and we offer them by the date made.
 This is literally a trim museum that you can buy trims from the exact day of manufacture.

-The advantage of vintage trims is they tend to constructed better using high quality materials than today's trims.
+The advantage of vintage trims is they tend to be better constructed using higher quality materials than today's trims.
 There are also colors and patterns not seen for generations.
-When you are looks for unique and different, think VintageTrims.com of Fergus Falls.
-We celebrate sewing and creativity and every order is important to us.
+When you are looking for unique and different, think VintageTrims.com of Fergus Falls.
+We celebrate sewing and creativity, and every order is important to us.
 We try to fill every order the day it comes in, even cut yardage.
-Our inventory spans categories but we specialize in colorful jacquards and braids, but also have a wide variety of fringe, lace, cord, piping, and speciality trims plus a full line of embellishment including mini-bows, rosettes, appliques, tassels and notions.
+Our inventory spans many categories but we specialize in colorful jacquards and braids, but also have a wide variety of fringe, lace, cord, piping, and speciality trims plus a full line of embellishment including mini-bows, rosettes, appliques, tassels and notions.